What are the pros and cons of being a real estate agent?

 So, you’re helping people buy their first home.
 But what happens when they can’t find anything?
 What happens when they’re nine offers in, and all they’ve faced is rejection?

 This is more often the case today; it’s a competitive market.
-You may find that you’re frequently dealing with unhappy clients up until the point that the transaction has been completed.
+You may find that you’re frequently dealing with unhappy clients until the transaction has been completed.
 (Conversely, they will be all the happier when the transaction is finished.)

-You need to be able to deal with high-stress situations and soothe people when emotions fly high.
-If you can’t remain calm in the face of stress, you may not last long.
+You must deal with high-stress situations and soothe people when emotions fly high.
+You may not last long if you can’t remain calm in the face of stress.

 Just because you got your license doesn’t mean you’re done learning.
 You must stay current on trends, the market, and real estate law.